-However, when we got to our campsite surrounded on three sides by a crystal clear river filled with Iwana the sufferfest suddenly became a distant memory.
+When we got to our campsite surrounded on three sides by a crystal clear river filled with Iwana the suffer-fest suddenly became a distant memory.

 After several cups of coffee and ramen with eggs for breakfast we set out to explore the river.
-Over the next 6 hours we made our way upstream.
+Over the next six hours we made our way upstream.
 The higher we got the smaller the stream got, the colder the water became, and the bigger the Iwana got.
 The three of us leap-frogged up the river catching, hooking into, or spotting well over 100 fish.
 We explored several tributary streams too.
-Some of which were filled with Iwana others didn’t hold a single fish.
-I took over 200 photos and videos but didn’t want to max out my server by uploading them all so be sure to check out the Fallfish Tenkara Facebook page for more photos of the trip.
+Some of which were filled with Iwana others did not hold a single fish.

 That afternoon it began to rain and as the day progressed the rain intensified and by 4pm it was an all out downpour.
-Luckily we were able to get the campfire going though and with a lot of coaxing we smoked three more Iwana and polished off our remaining chardonnay.
-Sleeping in the hammock was out of the question the second night so we piled into my three man tent and fell asleep to the sound of the rain, the occasional golf ball sized seeds slamming into our tent, and around 11pm a small earthquake.
+Luckily we were able to get the campfire going and with a lot of coaxing we smoked three more Iwana and polished off our remaining chardonnay.
+Sleeping in the hammock was out of the question the second night.
+So, we piled into my three man tent and fell asleep to the sound of the rain, the occasional golf ball sized seeds slamming into our tent, and around 2300 a small earthquake.
 Needless to say the next morning I was in desperate need of coffee.

 Thankfully the rain eased up just before sunrise the third day and the sun even began started poking its way through the clouds.
 After yet another delicious Japanese meal we packed up camp and began the desperate slog back to the car.
 Motivated by the promise of the "best ramen in Japan" and the blue skies the hike went by quickly and before I knew it we were back at the car.
-It had been a memorable trip but it wasn’t over yet we still had a seven hour drive back home, a ramen shop to find, and an onsen to soak in while sipping on some more chardonnay!
+It had been a memorable trip but it was not over yet.
+We still had a seven hour drive back home, a ramen shop to find, and an onsen to soak in while sipping on some more chardonnay!